Matthew-Lin-02/mobile-medikit-production/README.md

 Each addition to the codebase should use defined constants and include automated unit tests for the new components.

-1. Create a pull request to main including:
+1. Create a pull request to main, including:
 - images of the new features (when applicable)
 - a short description of the changes
 2. Obtain at least one approval before merging to main